Easy DIY Suncatchers Kids Can Make from Recycled Items

 Not only are they simple to make, but they also bring a pop of cheerful color to any window – and they’re a great way to teach children about reusing materials in creative ways.

-Plus no need for glass or fancy materials.
-These suncatchers are made of totally kid-safe supplies, making them ideal for preschoolers or elementary-aged children who love to craft.
+Plus no need for real glass or any fancy materials.
+These sun catchers are made of totally kid-safe supplies (including Mod Podge glue) making them ideal for preschoolers or elementary-aged children who love to craft.

-It’s the kind of project that encourages experimentation, and it’s always fun to see how each suncatcher turns out differently.
+It’s the kind of project that encourages experimentation, and it’s always fun to see how each sun catcher turns out differently.
 No two are exactly alike!
+Mine looked absolutely striking in the light.

 I used it as a stash buster, because I always have excess tissue paper in a ton of colors.